bvibber/turtle-world/readme.md

 to factorial :n
     ; No infix operators currently.
-    ; Use the prefix commands for comparisons and arithmetic. if greaterp :n 1 [
+    ; Use the prefix commands for comparisons and arithmetic. if greaterp :n 0 [
         ; Each procedure's argument length is known at ; interpretation time, so this is unambiguous. output product :n factorial difference :n 1
     ]
-    if equalp :n 1 [
     output 1
-    ]
-    output 0
 end
 ```